M&A and Tech Synergies: Recipes to Add Value

 Indirect synergies often lag behind integration planning efforts and can cause tension immediately following close.
 This can happen because combined companies likely have different processes and systems—common barriers to immediate value creation.
 As such, to avoid business or operational disruption, indirect technology synergies should be included in any day-one or post-integration planning efforts.

-FOR INDIRECT TECHNOLOGY SYNERGIES: Technology leaders should assess these types of synergies in the early stages of integration planning to help mitigate potential disruption to business or operations and unlock deal value sooner.
+Technology leaders should assess these types of synergies in the early stages of integration planning to help mitigate potential disruption to business or operations and unlock deal value sooner.

 3) Strategic Technology Synergies